The Emblem of the Sisters of Saint Joseph of the Sacred Heart

-In his religious formation before coming to Australia in 1855, the young Julian had came under the influence of several Religious who variously promoted devotion to the Holy Family: the English Passionists, the French Marist Fathers and the Sisters of St Joseph of Le Puy, France, who impressed him by the simple tenor of their ministry among the poor, their spirituality of companionship with people and their belief that the Blessed Trinity is mirrored in human relationships, ideally like those of Jesus’ own family.
+In his religious formation before coming to Australia in 1855, the young Julian had come under the influence of several Religious Orders that variously promoted devotion to the Holy Family: the English Passionists, the French Marist Fathers and the Sisters of Saint Joseph of Le Puy, France, who impressed him by the simple tenor of their ministry among the poor, their spirituality of companionship with people and their belief that the Blessed Trinity is mirrored in human relationships, ideally like those of Jesus’ own family.

 The design of the Josephite Monogram is clearly drawn from the early Marist seals.
 Across the Marist family of Congregations, these seals still feature the combined the letters ‘A’ and ‘M’ for “Ave Maria” of Mary’s Annunciation.

 To the letters ‘A’ and ‘M’ of the Marist seal Julian added 3 Js in honour of Jesus, Joseph and John the Baptist.

 Both co-founders loved Joseph, so it is not surprising to find a J for him on the Monogram, not the one for Jesus.
 Julian’s particular devotion to Joseph arose as a 19 year old Passionist novice when hearing the words of one of Joseph’s greatest devotees, St Teresa of Avila.
 Many years later Julian wrote: “What she said about St Joseph so took possession of me that I resolved in a special manner henceforth to choose him as my patron and protector.”